 But the least women patent holders were found in mechanical elements at 11%, transport at 13%, Machine tools at 14% and engines at 15%.

-According to WIPO Director General Francis Gurry, “The new global data gives us a baseline for understanding the role of gender in the filing of international patent applications, which is one metric used in measuring a country’s innovative capacity.
+According to WIPO Director General Francis Gurry, “The new global data give us a baseline for understanding the role of gender in the filing of international patent applications, which is one metric used in measuring a country’s innovative capacity.
 These data prove that a gender gap exists and it needs to be addressed”.

 This brings me to why I feel there aren’t more women inventors.
 It’s the same reason there aren’t more women in STEM careers.
 As far as we’ve come in society for women, there is still a lot of bias that remains.
 When I ask people in the audience to name an inventor, I rarely get anyone who names a woman inventor.
 Women have invented all kinds of things that have shaped our world, but they don’t get the same recognition male inventors do.